Daksh-Maahor/SpoonFeedingFreshies/README.md

    - Navigate to the extracted folder
    - You can now see all the notes I painstakingly collected and added here so that you don't have to

+### For Linux Users (Cool people 😎)

+1. **Download the Repository**
+   - Click the green "Code" button at the top of this repository page
+   - Select "Download ZIP" from the dropdown menu
+   - The ZIP file will be downloaded to your default downloads folder

+2. **Extract the ZIP File**
+   - Open the terminal
+   - Navigate to your Downloads folder
+   - Unzip the files using unzip command

+3. **Open the Folder**
+   - Navigate to the extracted folder
+   - You can now see all the notes I painstakingly collected and added here so that you don't have to, in linux (Since you're cool 😎)

 ### Download Individual PDF Files

 1. **Navigate to the PDF File**